RaoulLabrunie/ChatSportiwWeb/README.md

 - **Database Integration**: Connect to your existing database
 - **Smart Response Formatting**: Presents results in human-readable format
 - **Multilingual Support**: Responds in the same language as the question
+- **Secure Authentication**: Login system restricts access to authorized users only
+- **Permission-Based Access**: Users can only access chats based on their database permissions

 ## 🚀 Installation